Rajeev-SG/blog/posts/deploying-express-to-vercel.md

 # Deploying an Express.js Application to Vercel: A Practical Guide

-*Published: January 5, 2025*
+*Updated: January 5, 2025*

-Deploying an Express.js application to Vercel might seem straightforward at first, but there are several important considerations and potential pitfalls to be aware of.
-This guide walks through the process, highlighting common issues and their solutions based on real deployment experience.
+Deploying an Express.js application to Vercel is fairly straightforward, but there are several considerations and pitfalls to be aware of.
+This guide provides a basic overview of the process, highlighting common issues and their solutions based on real deployment experience.

 ## Initial Setup